SUMMERxKx/EA/README.md

-# BCI ChatBot
+# EA ChatBot

-This is a **BCI-themed** chatbot built with React and integrated with the Gemini API.
-The chatbot provides answers on topics related to **intact**
+This is a **EA-themed** chatbot built with React and integrated with the Gemini API.
+The chatbot provides answers on topics related to **EA**
 ## Features

-- **User Interface**: Custom BCI-themed design built using React components.
+- **User Interface**: Custom EA-themed design built using React components.
 - **API Integration**: Uses the Gemini API to fetch data and respond to user queries.
-- **Interactive Elements**: Provides information on Intact topics
+- **Interactive Elements**: Provides information on EA topics
 - **Responsive Design**: Optimized for all screen sizes and devices.

 ## Limitations